keijack/kjservlet/README.md

 The other scope is the request scope.
 When a request is come, the servlet will call dispatch method of the singleton KJServletRuntime.
 The dispatch method will count the route, find the controller js, and then run it in a new scope.

 Then, there is a little trick here.
 After the controller script loaded, the controller function itself will run in the global scope.
-So you controller function would access both the objects and functions in both scope.
+So your controller functions have the ability to access the objects and functions in both scope.
 That means outside the controller function and the functions it calls, you cannot use the objects and functions that defined in `global.js`.

 ### The `global.js` file
 The `global.js` is the file for you to affect the global scope, this file is located at the class path's root folder, and must have the name `global.js`.
 You are allowed to import script files here, but unlike the controller script files, you have to put all of your global files under the class path and its sub-folder, and all your global files must use the ".js" suffix.